-As part of the process of purchasing the Amati cello, the Board undertook a Formal Valuation of the instruments and agreed on 10 April 2017 to maintain the Fund's unit price at \$1.40.
-This was the unit price at which units were issued to the ACO in return for funding the purchase and it has remained the price for the purposes of selling down these units.
-Furthermore, the Board decided that this was also the price that should apply to the July 2017 withdrawal period.
-The decisions took into account the independent valuation of the Fund's assets, undertaken in March 2017 by 3 different instrument experts, the relevant exchange rate and certain adjustments for deferred tax and liquidity.
-The unit price of \$1.40 compares with a unit price of \$1.20 at the end of 2014 financial year, and \$1.00 at the Fund's launch in 2011.
+On 5 June 2018, the Board undertook an Informal Valuation and resolved to maintain the unit price of the Fund at \$1.40.
+As described in the Information Memorandum, an Informal Valuation reflects the most recent Formal Valuation (undertaken in May 2017), the relevant exchange rate and certain adjustments for deferred tax and liquidity.
+The unit price of \$1.40 compares with a unit price of \$1.20 at the end of the 2014 financial year, and \$1.00 at the Fund's launch in 2011.

-I would like to acknowledge the contribution of our Australian Financial Services Licence holder, JBWere Ltd and its team, the ACO team - Investor Relations Manager Yeehwan Yeoh and CFO (and AML/CTF Compliance Officer) Fiona McLeod, and my fellow Directors Jessica Block, John Leece, John Taberner and Julie Steiner.
-I would also like to thank former Director Andrew Stevens for his time serving on the Board.
+I would like to acknowledge the contribution of our Australian Financial Services Licence holder, JBWere Ltd, and the ACO team:- Investor Relations Manager Yeehwan Yeoh and CFO (and AML/CTF Compliance Officer) Fiona McLeod.